nmattei/cmps6790/_projects/Project2/Project2.md

 Prepare a Jupyter notebook that includes for each Problem: (a) code to carry out the step discussed, (b) output showing the result of your code, and (c) a short prose description in *markdown* of how your code works.
 Remember, the writeup you are preparing is intended to communicate your data analysis effectively.
 Thoughtlessly showing large amounts of output in your writeup defeats that purpose and will lose points.

+For each Question, include a *markdown* cell with discussion to address the asked question.
+Your answers to any question that refers to a plot should include both (a) a text description of your plot, and (b) a sentence or two of interpretation as it relates to the question asked.

 All axes in plots should be labeled in an informative manner.
-Your answers to any question that refers to a plot should include both (a) a text description of your plot, and (b) a sentence or two of interpretation as it relates to the question asked.
+Poorly labeled plots and plots missing labels entirely (including titles) will lose points.

 Submit this completed notebook which contains your answers as markdown cells to [Canvas](https://tulane.instructure.com/)